How much does a limited company accountant cost?

 It is essential to understand precisely what you will pay, and what is and is not included within this rate.
 For example, an accountant filing your year-end accounts from trial balance will require you to provide records and evidence to support the figures you have provided.

+The imited company accountant cost is actually a great investment.
 An accountant supporting you throughout the year-end accountancy process will provide more in-depth support, will carry out calculations on your behalf, and will usually visit your trading premises, for example, to carry out stock checks and verify records.